 Step 3: Deposits, withdrawals, and transaction monitoring

-Handling deposits, withdrawals, and monitoring transactions are essential components of integrating with Chromia's economy chain.
+Handling deposits, withdrawals, and monitoring transactions are essential components of integrating with Chromia's Economy Chain.
 These operations are streamlined using the FT4 library, which provides a comprehensive toolkit for interacting with the Chromia ecosystem.

 The FT4 library is designed to help developers build real-world applications within Chromia by offering out-of-the-box functionality for: